Seattle dog on the loose in Kansas for 3 months, returned

+A dog on his way to a home in Seattle escaped at a Kansas rest stop and had been missing for three months until a searcher found him.

-LINDSBOR, Kan.
-(AP) — A 4-year-old dog who escaped at a Kansas rest stop while en route to his new adoptive home in Seattle has been found after three months.
+LINDSBORG, Kan. — A 4-year-old dog that escaped at a Kansas rest stop while en route to his new adoptive home in Seattle has been found after three months.

-Domino is a black-and-white Border Collie-Labrador mix who was saved from a high-kill shelter in Texas.
-Domino was eventually adopted by Katie Aretz, a Seattle resident who found him online, the Salina Journal reported .
+Domino is a black-and-white border collie-Labrador mix who was saved from a high-kill shelter in Texas.
+Domino was eventually adopted by Katie Aretz, a Seattle resident who found him online, according to a story in the Salina Journal.

 But on his way to Aretz, Domino escaped from his crate Aug.
 3 at a rest stop in Lindsborg and was missing for several months.